EMD SD75M/SD75I

-The EMD SD75M and EMD SD75I are a series of similar diesel-electric locomotives produced by General Motors Electro-Motive Division between 1994 and 1996.
-The series was a response to General Electric's Dash 9-44CW.
+The EMD SD75M and EMD SD75I are a series of diesel-electric locomotives produced by General Motors Electro-Motive Division between 1994 and 1996.
+The series is an improvement and extension to the EMD SD70 series, which further is an extension to the EMD SD60.

+These locomotives shared its microprocessor with the EMD SD70 & SD60.

+These locomotives were built as a response to General Electric's Dash 9-44CW, where as their cousins, the SD70MAC, were built in response to General Electric's AC4400CW.
 By increasing the output of the 16-710-G3 engine from 4000 to 4300 hp, the SD75 was a reality.
 The "M" in the model designation is the style of the cab, in this case the North American style cab.

+SD75M

+The SD75M is a diesel-electric locomotive built by GM-EMD.
+It is a further extension to the 70's series, but can be distinguishable from the SD70M by the bulge below the inertial air-intake on the right side of the unit.
+But, however, it was not successful, as it sold only 76 units.
+Buyers were Santa Fe Railway and BNSF Railway.
+Soon, Progress Rail (PRLX) acquired three Santa Fe SD75M locomotives.
+PRLX locomotives are distinguishable by the original railroad's name being hidden by black patches, on both sides and the nose.
+PRLX was written on both the sides on the patches.

+SD75I

-The "I" model has an "Isolated Cab", or a "WhisperCab" in EMD speak, which reduces noise and vibration in the cab.
-This type of cab is recognized by a seam separating the nose and cab components.
+The SD75I has an isolated cab in EMD's range.
+This is indicated by the "I" designation, which means that it has an "Isolated Cab", or a "WhisperCab" in EMD speak, which reduces noise and vibration in the cab.
+This type of cab is recognized by a seam separating the nose and cab components, similar to the SD70I and SD60I.
 This seam is the rubber that damps vibration and cuts down on noise, because the cab is not attached directly to the frame on the unit.
+Models like the SD60I, SD70I, etc. used the "I" designation.
 This was the last model that used the "I" designation in the model name; all further units had the isolated cab, but the model designation continued to use the "M".
 Buyers included Canadian National, the largest buyer with 175 units (now 173), Burlington Northern Santa Fe with 26 (now 24), and Ontario Northland Railway with 6 (now 5).